We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Similar to Wusthof, Zwilling J.A.
-Henckels offers a variety of options with 6 different forged knife product lines: Pro Holm Oak, Zwilling Pro, Professional “S”, ★★★★ ® Four Star, Twin(R) Four Star II, Twin® 1731.
+Henckels offers a variety of options with six different forged knife product lines: Pro Holm Oak, Zwilling Pro, Professional “S”, ★★★★ ® Four Star, Twin(R) Four Star II, Twin® 1731.

 Here is what each product line has to offer:

 Henckels markets the Zwilling Pro line as the most user-friendly knife available.
-It features a smaller bolster which enables you to sharpen the entire blade while still providing balance and protection.
+It features a smaller bolster that enables you to sharpen the entire blade while still providing balance and protection.
 It has a full tang with a triple-riveted handle made from synthetic materials.
 The handle features a lip towards the bottom for added grip similar to the Wusthof Classic.

 Zwilling Pro Holm Oak

-The Pro Holm Oak line is exactly the same as the Zwilling Pro except the handle is crafted from Mediterranean Holm Oak.
+The Pro Holm Oak line is exactly the same as the Zwilling Pro, except the handle is crafted from Mediterranean Holm Oak.

 Zwilling Professional “S”

-The Profession “S” line is classic German design with a triple-riveted handle, full bolster and fully exposed tang throughout the black, synthetic handle.
+The Profession “S” line is classic German design with a triple-riveted handle, full bolster, and fully exposed tang throughout the black, synthetic handle.
 For more detailed information on the Pro “S” collection, check out our recent in-depth comparison of Zwilling Pro vs. Pro “S”.

 Zwilling ★★★★ Four Star